 Manage My Desktop

-The “desktop manager” functionality in IC-Inspection and on the INSPECTION screen of NEXUS IC works in the same way.
-It allows you to freely set up your screen based on your requirements, view or hide panes, drag and drop them and save your layout as a desktop.
+The desktop manager in IC-Inspection, and on the INSPECTION screen of NEXUS IC, works in the same way.
+It allows you to organise your screen to suit your workflow: you can show or hide panes, drag and dock them, and save your preferred layout as a desktop.

 View/Hide Panes

-You can make panes visible or invisible on the screen by selecting or deselecting the relevant option from under the View toolbar button on the screen.
-You can also hide a pane by closing the pane with the Close icon at their top right corner.
+You can show or hide panes by selecting or deselecting the relevant option under the View toolbar button.
+You can also close a pane by clicking the Close icon in its top right corner.

 Drag and Dock Panes

-You can drag panes around the screen and dock them wherever you want to see them.
+You can drag panes to different areas of the screen and dock them as required.

-When you are dragging a pane over an existing pane, you will see a pale blue highlight and/or a set of icons:
+When you drag a pane over another pane, a pale blue highlight and/or a set of docking icons appears:

 _images/ic-inspection.desktop_dock.png

-If you drop a pane outside the main pane, they will become “floating” panes.
+If you drop a pane outside the main pane, it becomes a floating pane.

 Pin/Unpin Panes